Nokutso/My-Minimalistic-Portfolio/README.md

 ## Welcome to my portfolio website!
 This project showcases my work, skills, and experience in a clean and responsive design.

-Features ✨
+**Features ✨**
-✔️ Fully Responsive – Optimized for all screen sizes.
+- Fully Responsive – Optimized for all screen sizes.
-✔️ Custom Typography – Includes external fonts for a unique look.
+- Custom Typography – Includes external fonts for a unique look.
-✔️ Modern Design – Aesthetic and functional user interface.
+- Modern Design – Aesthetic and functional user interface.

 Project Context 📝